coq/coq/doc/sphinx/addendum/type-classes.rst

    Typeclass declarations introduced when this :term:`flag` is set have a more efficient resolution behavior (the flag is off by default).
-When a solution to the typeclass goal of this class is found, we never backtrack on it, assuming that it is canonical.
+When a solution to the typeclass goal of this typeclass is found, we never backtrack on it, assuming that it is canonical.

 .. flag:: Typeclasses Iterative Deepening